ruyeki/Davis-Scheduler/README.md

 ## Visit The Site
 Feel free to check out the project here!
+![Davis Scheduler Screenshot] (/webpage_ss.png)

 ## Features
-    - MySQL Database: Stores detailed information about exams including date, time, course, location, and more.
+- **MySQL Database**: Stores detailed information about exams including date, time, course, location, and more.
-    - Backend: A combination of Prisma and Next.js provides robust RESTful APIs to manage exam data efficiently.
+- **Backend**: A combination of Prisma and Next.js provides robust RESTful APIs to manage exam data efficiently.
-    - Frontend: React allows for a user-friendly interface for viewing, adding, editing, and deleting exam information.
+- **Frontend**: React allows for a user-friendly interface for viewing, adding, editing, and deleting exam information.
 The app is hosted on Vercel.